hikaps/non-steam-sync/README.md

 - The plugin searches `userdata/<steamid>/config/shortcuts.vdf`
 - If you have multiple Steam profiles, ensure the intended one has shortcuts

+### Games skipped during export

+When exporting from Playnite to Steam, some games may be skipped.
+Common reasons:

+- **"No executable found"**: The plugin couldn't detect a game executable.
+This happens with games from some launchers (Epic, EA, Amazon) that don't expose their exe path to Playnite.
+- **"No install directory"**: The game has no install path set in Playnite.
+- **"Skipped by user"**: You chose to skip the game when prompted.

+**How the plugin finds executables:**

+1. Uses the game's existing File action (if set)
+2. Falls back to URL action (creates a double-launcher shortcut)
+3. For GOG games: parses the `goggame-*.info` manifest
+4. Scans the install directory for exe files (filters out common installers/redistributables)
+5. If auto-detection fails: prompts you to browse for the executable manually

+**To fix skipped games:**

+1. Try right-clicking the game in Playnite and adding a manual play action
+2. When prompted to browse, select the game's main executable
+3. The selection is saved so future exports will work automatically

 ### "Launch via Steam" doesn't work

 - The game needs a known shortcut appid